-Action Description 26 Create Launches the Create VM Wizard.
-See Creating a New Virtual Machine. Сору Copies an existing VM on your system to create a new VM or to create a duplicate VM for troubleshooting.
+Action Description 2 Create Launches the Create VM Wizard.
+See Creating a New Virtual Machine. уу Сору Copies an existing VM on your system to create a new VM or to create a duplicate VM for troubleshooting.
 See Copying a Virtual Machine. import/Restore Imports a VM from a set of OVF and VHD files.
 See Creating and Migrating Virtual Machines.
 The import wizard allows you to import a VM to create a new instance of the VM or restore a VM to create an identical VM with the same hardware IDs provided in the OVF and VHD files.
 Open Virtual Machine Format (OVF) is an open standard for packaging and distributing physical or virtual machine data.
 The OVF format contains meta-data information about the VM.
 A Virtual Hard Disk (VHD) is a file that contains the virtual disk information.
-The following actions are available for use if the VM is running.
-Mounts a USB device or a network-mounted folder (that is, a directory) to ma available to the guest operating system.
-You can then export a VM to the mo location.
-See Mounting a USB Device or Network-mounted Folder on the eve System.
+The following actior ns are available for use if the VM is running. e Mounts a USB device or a network-mounted folder (that is, a directory) to make it available to the guest operating system.
+You can then export a VM to the mounted location.
+See Mounting a USB Device or Network-mounted Folder on the everRun Mount System.
+Unmount Unmounts a mounted USB device or a network-mounted folder.
+See Mounting a USB Device or Network-mounted Folder on the everRun System. onnount

-Action Description Unmounts a mounted USB device or a network-mounted folder.
-See Mounting a Unmount USB Device or Network-mounted Folder on the everRun System.
-VVIC - Opens a console for the selected VM.
-See Opening a Virtual Machine Console Ses- Console sion.
+Action Description ver Opens a console for the selected VM.
+See Opening a Virtual Machine Console Se Console sion.
 0 Creates a VM snapshot that you can export to OVF and VHD files.
 See Managing Snapshot Snapshots.
-Shuts down the selected VM.
-See Shutting Down a Virtual Machine.
-Shutdown Q Immediately stops processing in the selected VM and destroys its memory state.
-Use this only as a last resort, when the VM cannot be successfully shutdown.
-See Power Off Powering Off a Virtual Machine.
+Shutdown Shuts down the selected VM.
+See Shutting Down a Virtual Machine. @] Immediately stops processing in the selected VM and destroys its memory state.
+Power Off Use this only as a last resort, when the VM cannot be successfully shutdown.
+See Powering Off a Virtual Machine.
 The following action ns are available if the VM is shut down or stopped.
 R Launches the Reprovision Virtual Machine wizard.
 The VM must be shut down Config prior to launching this wizard.
-See Reprovisioning Virtual Machine Resources.
-0 Recovers an existing VM on your everRun system by overwriting the VM from a pre- vious backup copy of OVF and VHD files.
-See Replacing/Restoring a Virtual Restore Saves the image of a VM to a set of OVF and VHD files.
-You can import these files on another system or import them back to the same everRun system to restore or Export duplicate the original VM.
-See Exporting a Virtual Machine .

-Action Description 0 Creates a VM snapshot that you can use to create a new VM or export to OVF and Snapshot VHD files.
+See Reprovisioning Virtual Machine Resources. .
+Recovers an existing VM on your everRun system by overwriting the VM from a Restore previous backup copy of OVF and VHD files.
+See Replacing/Restoring a Virtual Machine from an OVF File.
+B Saves the image of a VM to a set of OVF and VHD files.
+You can import these files Export on another system or import them back to the same everRun system to restore or duplicate the original VM.
+See Exporting a Virtual Machine. Ø Creates a VM snapshot that you can use to create a new VM or export to OVF and Snapshot VHD files.
 See Managing Snapshots.

-N Boots the selected VM.
+Action Description Start Boots the selected VM.
 See Starting a Virtual Machine.
-Start N Boots a VM from the selected virtual CD.
+I Boot From CD Boots a VM from the selected virtual CD.
 See Booting from a Virtual CD.
-Boot From CD × Removes a VM.
+Remove Removes a VM.
 See Removing a Virtual Machine.
-Remove The following action is available if the everRun software has removed the VM from service and powered it off because an excessive failure rate. ~ Resets the mean time between failures (MTBF) counter for a VM so it can be brought back into service.
+The following actior it off because an ex n is available if the everRun software has removed the VM from service and powered cessive failure rate.
+Reset Device Resets the mean time between failures (MTBF) counter for a VM so it can be brought back into service.
 See Resetting MTBF for a Failed Virtual Machine.
-When a VM crashes, the everRun software automatically restarts it, unless it has Reset Device fallen below its MTBF threshold.
-If the VM is below the MTBF threshold, the everRun software leaves it in the crashed state.
+When a VM crashes, the everRun software automatically restarts it, unless it has fallen below its MTBF threshold.
+If the VM is below the MTBF threshold, the ever- Run software leaves it in the crashed state.
 If necessary, you can click Reset Device to restart the VM and reset the MTBF counter.